 “It was a great opportunity meet like-minded people and share our experiences.
 I was made to feel so welcome.”

-We created a handbook to support coaches to better support young people during a physical activity session.
-The young people involved in the project were excellent at providing specific suggestions on wording to make the resource more user friendly and relevant.
+We created a handbook to help coaches support young people during a physical activity session.
+The young people involved in the project offered specific suggestions on wording to make the resource more user friendly and relevant.

 The lived experience film is also incredibly powerful.
-We will be using social media to raise awareness of the resources.
-Moreover, we want to work with partners to embed the video into training courses for coaches, so that sector can be upskilled around how to support a young person who might be experiencing a mental health problem.
+We'll be using social media to raise awareness of the resources.
+We want the sector to include the video in training courses for coaches, so they can be upskilled on supporting young people experiencing mental health problems.

 Many of the young people commented on how empowering the experience was.
 They valued drawing on their lived experience to changes the lives of others.